tiny-nestjs/auto-injectable/README.md

 AutoInjectable is a utility library designed to simplify the usage of dependency injection in [Nest](https://github.com/nestjs/nest).
 It enables seamless handling of automatic injection of dependencies by the framework.
+With this library, you can inject dependencies into classes without the need for module definitions.

 ## Features